Palestinians resist U.S. imperialism and Israeli occupation

 A revolutionary response

 Since the beginning of August, 56 Palestinians — including 20 children — have been murdered by Israeli occupation forces, according to the Office of the U.N.
-High Commissioner. (ohchr.org/en)
+High Commissioner for Human Rights. (ohchr.org/en)

 Zionist occupiers have launched aggressive, targeted raids on resistance fighters, with countless civilians being caught in the crosshairs.
-While much of the media focuses on Israeli atrocities and crimes committed against the Palestinian people, the imperial powers — England, France, the U.S. and other nations — were responsible for creating the state of Israel in 1948.
+While much of the media focuses on Israeli atrocities and crimes committed against the Palestinian people, the imperial powers — England, France, the U.S. and other countries — were responsible for creating the state of Israel in 1948.
 These countries continue to vociferously whitewash Israeli genocide and undermine the Palestinian national liberation struggle.

 The struggle to free Palestine is not just against Israel but against world imperialism.
 As George Habash, late founder of the PFLP, proclaimed long ago: “Our real enemy is not Israel and Zionism only; it is American imperialism, which is backing Israel because Israel is a bodyguard for American imperialist interests.”
 (Twitter video of Habash speaking @SpiritofLenin, Aug.
 2)